linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.01.2026
+- Topic: ATRIUM
+- Directory: /posts/2026/January/04
+- Description: ``` Linkspreed is expanding the digital frontier with the launch of ATRIUM.
+Our new brand specializes in Social Networks as a Service, giving you the tools to build your own community platform powered by Web4.
+Whether you are a creator or a large organization, ATRIUM provides the stability and innovation you need to connect.
+Join us as we start this new chapter in social technology. ```

 ### 03.01.2026
 - Topic: ATRIUM & TRIVE
 - Directory: /posts/2026/January/03